October 10, 2024

 Mississippi River Pool 19

-River stage is below flood stage for Pools 16-19.
-River level is forecast to rise some over the weekend with recent heavy rain.
+Tailwater stages have been steady to falling slightly this past week.
+River conditions are low.
+Main channel water temperature is around 68 degrees.
 Water clarity is fair.
-Main channel water temperature is around 76 degrees.
 If you have questions on fishing Pools 16-19, contact the Fairport Fish Hatchery at 563-263-5062.

 SOUTHEAST